ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

 ### Web-based tool
 Go to the website <https://accounts.ocf.berkeley.edu/commands> and type in your username and password.
 Select the option: <pre>makemysql — reset your MySQL database password, or create a new MySQL database</pre> and run the command.
 Note your password in a safe place.
 ### SSH Terminal
-Log into the OCF via [[SSH|shell]], at the terminal prompt enter the command <pre>makemysql</pre>.
+Log into the OCF via [[SSH|doc services/shell]], at the terminal prompt enter the command <pre>makemysql</pre>.
 Hit yes to confirm the operation.
 Note your password in a safe place.

 ## Reset Password
 To reset a MySQL password simply follow the directions above for creating a MySQL database.
 This program WILL NOT DELETE an existing database.